Best Night Markets to Visit in Malaysia

 Hours: Sat and Sunday, from 5.00 pm to 11.00 pm.

-Pros: Very interesting place.
+Pros: Exciting place.

-Cons: Not enough local food and crafts.
+Cons: Need more local food and crafts.

 Time to Spend: 1-2 hours